UWE Bristol Volunteering Schools Programme

-Volunteers will receive training to help children with reading on a one-to-one basis.
-Through additional reading practice you will help children improve their comprehension and literacy skills.
+As well as classroom support, you will receive training to help children with reading on a one-to-one basis.
+This helps children improve their comprehension and literacy skills.
 More importantly, it is about encouraging an enjoyment of reading and raising their reading confidence.
 Watch our Reading Buddies film to find out more.

 “I have enjoyed this experience very much.
 I’ve learned a

 lot of valuable skills and this experience has confirmed my

 Primary School Volunteer